OkayHughes/open-lab-notebook/src/posts/DA_HOMME/code_modificatiosn.md

 2) Identify as many vertical integrals as possible.
 Figure out how to change them.

+# Tangent 0:
+Where is g referenced in the code?

 # Step 1: calcuate `$$ \hat{r}$$` on interfaces, model levels